OPLSS/videography/README.md

   * a set of rechargeable AA and AAA batteries, plus a charger
   * power strip (to charge batteries)
   * laser pointer

+## Camera configuration

+The camera

+If the camera records in MPEG-4 format, it _may_ stop recording after 30 minutes.
+As such, each session will consume at least two and usually three files.

 ## Camera Operation Best Practices